boostlearn/go-cluster-limiter/README.md

 The flow limiter of this project provides hierarchical flow limiter.
 If the requested traffic carries score value information, the hierarchical flow limiter of this project can automatically pass traffic with a higher score to achieve the goal of traffic hierarchical selection.
 Traffic classification selection to prioritize high-value traffic is a weapon to maximize system value.

+For the scenario of service protection, the total number of passes per period (minute or more) can be set.
+For scenarios such as budget control and experimental diversion, the start and end time of the task can be set.
+During this limiter's working period, the smooth release of traffic can be achieved.
+>The minimum flow control interval that can be set by the flow limiter of this project is the interval at which the client node performs global data synchronization (generally 2s~10s).

 ## Examples
 #### Storage Support